PHILOSOPHY OF LINDSAY SCHOOLS

 We seek to provide opportunities for students to discover and explore ideas which are essential to the operation of a changing democratic society.
 In the educational process, students and teachers should develop a sense of cooperation and respect for each other which enables them to realize their civic and ethical duties.

 As technological and societal changes come about, we believe the school should be prepared to meet them.
-The school should so instruct the youth as to prepare them to become self-reliant individuals.
+The school should so instruct the youth to prepare them to become self-reliant individuals.

 Lindsay Schools will attempt to accept students at their own levels and give them individualized and group educational experiences that will help them develop their potential to the highest degree.
 This will enable the students to become useful citizens in our democratic republic and to understand our country's heritage and its relation to other cultures.